mhvk/screens/docs/tutorials/screen1d.rst

 ************************
-Using the Screen1D Class
+Using the Screen1D class
 ************************

-This tutorial describes how to generate synthetic data corresponding to a single-dish observation of a pulsar whose radiation is scattered by a single one-dimensional screens.
-It explains how to use the :py:mod:`screens.screen` module to quickly set up one-dimensional scattering screens and generate synthetic observations of the pulsar through such screens.
+This tutorial describes how to generate synthetic data corresponding to a single-dish observation of a pulsar whose radiation is scattered by a single one-dimensional screen.
+It explains how to use the :py:mod:`screens.screen` module, in particular its :py:class:`~screens.screen.Screen1D` class and the :py:meth:`~screens.screen.Screen.observe` method, to quickly set up a one-dimensional scattering screen and generate synthetic observations of the pulsar through such a screen.

 The combined codeblocks in this tutorial can be downloaded as a Python script and as a Jupyter notebook: